OpenBankProject/OBP-Adapter-Akka-SpringBoot/README.md

 The project is using Maven 3 as a build tool.
 Se pom.xml respectively for the dependencies.
-This project should compile and run with JDK 1.8, OBP-API can be any JDK version from 1.8 to 13.
+This project should compile and run with JDK 1.8, but OBP-API can be any JDK version from 1.8 to 13.
 --
 ## install
 * modify application.yaml, the `adapter.remote.base.url` value should be any OBP-API ConnectorEndpoints url: